hucllm-workshop/hucllm-workshop.github.io/index.md

 We welcome non-archival submissions through two tracks.

-First, you can submit an extended abstract of work not published elsewhere, of length 2-4 pages + 2 pages for references.
+<li><b>(1) Extended Abstract:</b> First, you can submit an extended abstract of work not published elsewhere, of length 2-4 pages + 2 pages for references.
 This can include position papers, or early stage work that would benefit from peer feedback.
 These submissions will also be peer-reviewed in a double-blind fashion, similar to the archival papers.
+Please use the OpenReview submission links below for submission of non-archival (extended abstract).</li>

-Additionally, work previously reviewed, published, or accepted to be published elsewhere can also be submitted to the non-archival track, along with details about the venue or journal where it is accepted, and a link to the archived version, if available.
-These papers will be reviewed in a single-blind fashion, and will be reviewed only for the fit to the workshop theme, and do not have any page limits.
+<li><b>(2) Published Papers:</b> Additionally, work previously published, or accepted to be published elsewhere (e.g., ACL Findings) can also be submitted to the non-archival track, along with details about the venue or journal where it is accepted, and a link to the archived version, if available.
+These papers will be reviewed in a single-blind fashion, and will be reviewed only for the fit to the workshop theme, and do not have any page limits. <i>We will release a form for submission of non-archival (published papers) soon.</i></li>

 Please ensure that the submissions are formatted according to the ACL template style.
 You can access the template <a href="https://github.com/acl-org/acl-style-files">here</a>.
 Accepted papers in the two non-archival tracks will be given an opportunity to present the work at the workshop, but will not be published in the ACL Anthology.